ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 1. Launch BodySlide from MO2.
 2. Click on the magnifying glass icon near the top of the BodySlide Window and select "Choose Groups..."
 3. Put a checkmark into **ONLY** "Atelier Outfits 1".
 4. From the Preset dropdown, select your preferred preset.
+You can use the Preview button to preview what it will look like.
 5. Make sure that the "Build Morphs" checkbox is checked at the bottom of the BodySlide window.
 6. Click "Batch Build..." and then Build on the window that appears.
 7. Repeat steps 3 through 6 for "Atelier Outfits 2" and "Atelier Bodies".
 For Atelier Bodies you may want to select a different Bodyslide preset if you want armor/clothing to look different than the nude bodies.
 (Dream Angel Outfit for the armors and Dream Angel Nude for the body, for example.)